dcburleigh/pez/git_intro.md

 The goal of this introduction is to provide enough background to use github for code development and collaboration.

 Git is very flexible; this introduction makes a lot of idiosyncratic decisions.
-You can assume that any of those decisions can be changed to suit your needs.s
+You can assume that any of those decisions can be changed to suit your needs.

 ### Advantages

-* Source code control
+* Source code control - all of your code changes are documented and time-stamped
-* Personal backup
+* Personal backup - keeping your copy on Github (or some other cloud-based system) provides redundancy
-* Collaboration
-* Sharing
+* Collaboration - any of your coworkers can access your code or contribute updates

 ### git concepts